 The Graduate Studies Application Process checklist is available here

 One exception: If you will not ever be traveling to a UWG campus or site, you may apply for an Immunization Exemption.
 Contact the Immunization Clerk with your request.

 Carrollton, GA 30118-4160

-- demonstrate an understanding of historiography and its permutations over time
+- Demonstrate knowledge of historiography and its changes over time

-- demonstrate a knowledge of the theory and ethics of public history [for Public History concentration]
+- Demonstrate knowledge of the theory and practice of public history [for public history track only]